 restarting on September 7th

-Drop in for a chat, to make new friends, practice your English or use our sewing machines
+Drop in for a chat, to make new friends, get help with filling in a form or use our sewing machines

 Thursdays 10.30 - 12 noon

 Free weekly Women's English class

 Thursdays 11- 12 noon

 It comes from a story in the Bible (Genesis 31) where Jacob and his uncle Laban (who had fallen out), built a pile of stones as a witness that they would not pass over with any hostility to each other.

 We acknowledge that there have been suspicions and hostilities between Christians and Muslims in the past, however as people come into Galeed, barriers are broken down and misunderstandings overcome.